Livens Projector: History

 The Livens Projector was created by Captain William Livens of the Royal Engineers.
 Livens designed a number of novel weapons, including a large-calibre flame thrower, to engulf German trenches in burning oil, that was deployed at the Somme in 1916.
-(One of these weapons was partially excavated in 2010 for an episode of archaeological television programme Time Team, having been buried when the tunnel in which it was being built was hit by a German shell.)
+One of these weapons was partially excavated in 2010 for an episode of archaeological television programme Time Team, having been buried when the tunnel in which it was being built was hit by a German shell.
 In the Second World War, he worked on petroleum warfare weapons such as the flame fougasse and various other flame weapons.

 Prior to the invention of the Livens Projector, chemical weapons had been delivered either by cloud attacks or chemical-filled shells fired from howitzers.
 Cloud attacks at first were made by burying gas-filled cylinders just beyond the parapet of the attacker's trenches and then opening valves on the tanks when the wind was right.
-(Later British practice was to bring up flatcars with gas cylinders on a line parallel to the front to be attacked, and open the cylinders without removing them from the rail car.)
-This allowed a useful amount of gas to be released but there was danger that the wind would change and the gas drift back over the attacking troops.
+Later British practice was to bring up flatcars with gas cylinders on a line parallel to the front to be attacked, and open the cylinders without removing them from the railway wagon This allowed a useful amount of gas to be released but there was danger that the wind would change and the gas drift back over the attacking troops.
 Chemical shells were much easier to aim but could not deliver nearly as much gas as a cylinder.

 Livens was in command of Z Company, the unit charged with developing and using flame and chemical weapons.
 Flame throwers and various means of dispensing chemicals had proven frustratingly limited in effect.
 During an attack on the Somme, Z Company encountered a party of Germans who were well dug in.
 Grenades did not shift them and Livens improvised a giant Molotov cocktail using two 5 impgal oil cans.
 When these were thrown into the German positions they were so effective that Harry Strange wondered whether it would be better to use containers to carry the flame to the enemy rather than relying on a complex flame thrower.